Spotted, skilled and secretive, the leopard is the Houdini of the natural world. And at most times, merely an invisible ghost in the bush.

 Please note: The Tour commences and ends at Kabini (Karapura).
 Travel from or via Bangalore and back will be by sharing participants’ private cars or shared cabs at extra actual cost.
 Assistance in the way of coordination and arrangements will be provided but please talk to us for additional help or special needs.

 After a 4.5-hour-drive from Bangalore, participants reach Kabini by noon.
-Following a leisurely lunch and a round of introduction to understand one another better, we mull on what’s in store for the next two days and embark on our first safari by 04:00 p.m.
+Following a leisurely lunch and a round of introduction to understand one another better, we mull on what’s in store for the next three days and embark on our first safari by 04:00 p.m.

 Navigating through the excellent network of roads in the Nagarahole jungle, we enjoy an inaugural taste of the wild, keeping our eyes peeled for action on the ground, the air and the canopy.